Jade Grobler Stuns In A Tiny Crop Top And Short Shorts In Flirty Snaps

 Jade Grobler recently posted two smoking-hot photos of herself on her Instagram page.
-The South African-born model is famous for sharing titillating photos on social media.
+The South African-born model is known for sharing titillating photos on social media.
 In the new share uploaded on January 26, she flaunted her enviable curves in a teeny tiny crop top, matching it with a pair of shorts.

 The 23-year-old influencer rocked a brown crop top that looked amazing on her sun-kissed complexion.
-It could be easily mistaken for a bandeau-style bikini with its design.
-In another Instagram post, the garment had sides that looked similar to a tube top.
-The padded cups secured her buxom curves.
-There was a cut-out in between her breasts, and it showcased her cleavage.
-The ruched design added more attention to her chest.
-Thin straps went over her neck for additional support.
+It could easily be mistaken for a bandeau-style bikini top due to its design.
+In another Instagram post, users saw the garment from the side, where it looked similar to a tube top.
+There was a cutout in the center, exposing her cleavage.
+The gathered design drew even more attention to her chest, while thin straps went around her neck for support.

-She sported black jean shorts with a length that reached her uppermost thighs.
-The garment was semi-high-waisted that hugged her slim waistline, accentuating her taut stomach.
-The tattered bottoms also highlighted her lean legs.
-She completed her look with a pair of black-and-white sneakers.

 The second snap featured Jade posing in the middle of the frame, standing with her legs parted.
-She let her arms hang on her side as she gazed at the lens and offered a big smile that showed her pearly whites.
+She let her arms hang at her sides as she gazed at the lens and offered a big smile that showed her pearly whites.
 Jade left her long, blond hair down and styled straight.
 As for accessories, the hottie sported a dainty bracelet and several rings.

-In the caption, Jade dropped two sun emoji instead of forming her thoughts into words.
+In the caption, Jade dropped two sun emoji.

 In less than a day of going live on the popular photo-sharing app, the jaw-dropping snapshots gained more than 11,400 likes and 120-plus comments.
 A lot of Jade's social media admirers went to the comments section and dropped compliments about her killer figure.
 Countless other fans struggled with words.
 Instead, they chimed in with a trail of emoji.